devbk007/Flight-Reservation-API-using-Django-Rest-Framework/README.md

 REST APIs created using Django Rest Framework to perform CRUD operation for flight reservation..
-JWT Authentication is added to all the API's.
+JWT Authentication and pagination is added to the API's.

 # Operations handled by APIs
 1. Add, Update, Delete and Read details of a single flight.